This article has links to products and services we love, which we may make commission from.

 - Hop another quarter and place your left foot on the front of your right calf

 - Finally, hop all the way around to the front with your left foot on the back of your right calf

 - Come down from the balls of your feet

 - Take a bow, see the introduction instructions

 You may also like | Where to meet sexy men in kilts in Scotland

 10. Kids Olympics at Home

-OK, that’s a slight exaggeration but the gorgeous Joe Wicks from The Body Coach is putting on PE lessons Monday-Friday from 9am on his YouTube.
+OK, that’s a slight exaggeration but the gorgeous Joe Wicks from The Body Coach has a catalogue of lessons on his YouTube channel.

 Wicks has been working on his mission to get more kids moving for a while now.

 11. Build a Golf Simulator